temeweckis/tu-delft-latex-template/README.md

     ```

 2. Edit and add files to your liking.
-   Please replace references to TU Delft if you are not affiliated with the university.
+   Please remove references to TU Delft if you are not affiliated with the university.

 3. Compile the document with `lualatex` and `biber`, either with the provided `Makefile` or your own recipe.